robinagandhi/swa/slides/lecture-0/include/software-assurance.md

 * Account for known attacks
 * Acknowledge unknown attacks and plan for them.
 * Recover from failures --> This is "resiliency"
-# This is outcome of Software Security Engineering
+# This is an outcome of Software Security Engineering
 ---

 # Software Weakness